alphagov/paas-tech-docs/source/documentation/managing_apps/scaling.md

 If you are anticipating a spike in demand for a service hosted on GOV.UK PaaS, please contact us well in advance at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

-###Increasing instances
+### Increasing instances

 You can change the number of instances of your app running in parallel.
+Running more than one app instance:

-Incoming requests are automatically load-balanced across all instances.
+- allows your app to handle increased traffic and demand as incoming requests are automatically load-balanced across all instances
+- helps maintain high availability and decreases the likelihood that the failure of a single component will take down your app

 For example, this command sets the number of running instances to five: